ggauravr/flightstream/README.md

 cd flightstream
 npm install

-# Start the example CSV server
+# Start a sample Flight server with the CSV adapter
 npm start

-# Test with the included client
+# Test with the included sample client
 npm test
 ```

-The server will automatically discover CSV files in the `data/` directory and serve them via Arrow Flight protocol.
+The server will automatically discover CSV files in the `data/` directory and serve the first dataset found in Apache Arrow format in a streaming manner

 ## 📦 Package Structure